 - Monitor the staff leave balances through the principal’s reports to the board, the School Usage and Expenditure (SUE), banking staffing and leave management reports.

 - Manage and monitor the principal’s leave according to policy and procedures.

 - Principals’ sick leave can be recorded in Novopay Online.

 - Principals’ annual leave cannot currently be recorded in Novopay.

 - Secondary principals’ annual leave entitlement of 25 days should be recorded at the school level.

-- Conversations between the board and principal about planning when and how annual leave is taken, should occur at start of year.
+- Conversations between the board and the principal about planning when and how annual leave is taken should occur at the start of the year.

 What do principals have to do?